 David Logan (Honorary Treasurer)

-David is Head of Distribution for BMO Global Asset Management.
-He was appointed to this role in June 2016, having previously been Chief Operating Officer of BMO Global Asset Management (EMEA) since 2014.
+David is Chief Operating Officer for Columbia Threadneedle Investments.
+He was appointed to this role in November 2021, having previously been Head of Distribution for BMO Asset Management since 2016 and between 2014-16 EMEA Chief Operating Officer of BMO Asset Management.

-Prior to this, David was Chief Financial Officer of F&C Asset Management plc, and instrumental in the company’s acquisition by BMO Financial Group, and subsequent integration into BMO Global Asset Management (EMEA).
+Prior to this, David was Chief Financial Officer of F&C Asset Management plc.
 Before becoming CFO of F&C in July 2006, David spent 17 years in the accounting profession, including four years as a partner at Deloitte & Touche LLP and three years as a partner at Andersen.

 After beginning her career in M&A at Chase Manhattan and JP Morgan, Kate joined McKinsey where she leads the Consumer Digital work in Europe, the Middle East, and Africa.

 Kate helps leading retailers and consumer-facing companies capture opportunities afforded by new platforms, rethink their consumer-engagement models, and improve their marketing and sales performance.
 Kate is married with children.

 Robert Stirling is a partner in the corporate department at Skadden, Arps, Slate, Meagher & Flom LLP, where he focuses on transactions for insurers and asset management clients, as well as working on the regulatory issues involved in transactional work and the insurance sector generally.
 He advises on public and private acquisitions, private equity investments, portfolio and other risk transfers, share offerings and asset disposals.